sasamarjanovic295/sasamarjanovic295/README.md

 ### Hi there, I'm Sasa 👋

-- 🔭 I’m currently working on OOP & SQL.
+- 🔭 I’m currently working on OOP, SQL and JavaScript
 - 🌱 I’m currently learning a lot of things :sweat_smile: